 As you can see on the strategy map, the goals from the “Customer” perspective are linked by cause-and-effect connections with the goal in the Financial perspective.
 Active usage of the knowledge base and effective answers to the client’s questions will lead to lower costs for the company.

 One might argue that this model pushes customer service specialists towards giving fast, but less useful answers.
 That’s not true.
-First, we have “Customer satisfaction” indicator to make sure that we are leading customer service in the right way; second, there is an implied goal in the “Finance” perspective – “Increase organization’s profits,” so whatever we do, it should help a company to earn more in long term, not just to cut short-term costs.
+First, we have “Customer satisfaction” indicator (Customer Satisfaction Index, or CSI) to make sure that we are leading customer service in the right way; second, there is an implied goal in the “Finance” perspective – “Increase organization’s profits,” so whatever we do, it should help a company to earn more in long term, not just to cut short-term costs.

 Internal Business Processes Perspective